Erectile Dysfunction / 20 With Erectile Dysfunction

 3. Smoking

-Smoking messes up your blood flow.
+Smoking can cause ED as it messes up your blood flow.
 Good blood flow is what helps you get and maintain a good erection.

 4. No Physical Exercise